Crazy-Crew/CrazyDocs/src/content/docs/mods/crazycrates/dev/usage.md

 ---
 title: Basic Usage
-description: Simple examples of how to use CrazyCrates API
+description: Simple examples of how to use CrazyCrates API.

 slug: mods/crazycrates/dev/usage
 ---